DCotterill/TFHS-Y12-2024/README.md

 Somfy Remote:
 https://github.com/DCotterill/Somfy_Remote

-An update of the Arduino based mircocontroller code to control Somfy electronic blinds.
-Let's me connect all my house blinds to Google Home to open and close them with voice commands
+An update of the Arduino based mircocontroller code to control Somfy electronic window blinds.
+It lets me connect all my house blinds to Google Home to open and close them with voice commands - "Hey Google, open all the blinds"

 Strava Stats:
 https://github.com/DCotterill/StravaStats